SafeExamBrowser/seb-server-setup/docs/install-production.rst

 The configuration for each service is located in the local /config directory separated by folders for each concern.
 The "spring" folder contains all the Spring and Spring-Boot based configurations and is used by the seb-server service.
-The "mariadb" folder contains the usual mariadb configuration file that is loaded form the seb-server-mariadb service on startup.
+The "mariadb" folder contains the usual mariadb configuration file that is loaded from the seb-server-mariadb service on startup.
 The "nginx" folder contains a usual nginx reverse-proxy configuration and is used by the reverse-proxy service.
 The "jmx" folder contains JMX related configurations and is also used by the seb-server service if JMX is enabled.
 For more details on how to configure each service see ref:`configuration-label`